 In my opinion, the best option is to book a transfer to Dubrovnik Airport and hire a car there.
 That way you can drop it off anywhere in Croatia without a cross-border fee.
 Dubrovnik Airport is only 45 minutes from Herceg Novi (the closest Montenegrin town to the Croatian border) and a transfer costs €30-50.

-Don’t drink: the blood alcohol limit for driving is only 0.3 ppm, which means you can have no more than a glass of beer or wine if you’re driving.
-Don’t go near rakija (grape brandy) if you’re driving, it’s so strong it’ll put you waaay over the limit.
+The blood alcohol limit for driving is only 0.3 ppm, which means you can have no more than a glass of beer or wine if you’re driving.
+Don’t go near rakija (fruit brandy) if you’re driving.
+It’s so strong it’ll put you way over the limit.

 If you do drink and drive and your blood alcohol level is between 0.3 and 0.5, you’ll be fined €50.
 If it’s over 0.5 the police will take your license and you’ll have to go to court.

-Car washes: your car rental contract might specify that you must return the car as clean as when you got it.
-If you need to wash your car look for an autopraona.
-There are diy car washes where you can wash the car for around €2.
+There are do-it-yourself car washes where you can wash the car for around €2.
 There are also autopraonas where you can also get someone else to wash it for you about €5.

 The short answer is yes.
 They overtake on blind corners, they're impatient, they beep their horns a lot and they pay no attention to those speed limits I just mentioned.